SamSaver/Vaccine-Center-Finder/README.md

 # Vaccination Center Finder App

 This is a interactive application that let's you find vaccination centers around you by pincode or by district.
+Also it gives available slots for all the centers found

 ## How To Run The App